 Plum Pox Virus In Ornamentals

-Plum pox is a serious disease of Prunus species caused by a virus.
 This disease, also known as Sharka, was first reported occurring in plums in Bulgaria in 1915 and spread rather slowly northward through eastern Europe reaching the former Yugoslavia in 1935 and Hungary about 1941.
 After about 1950 the disease spread more rapidly reaching Germany in 1956, Poland and Russia in 1961, and France in 1970.
 The disease appeared in England in 1965, but was quickly eradicated successfully.
 However, from about 1970 onward the disease reappeared in English nurseries in imported rootstocks and now occurs throughout England.
 Spain was the most recent western European country to be invaded by Plum pox in 1984.
 Throughout Europe Plum Pox is considered the most devastating disease of stone fruits and it has been estimated that over 100 million European trees are infected.
 Unfortunately for the nursery industry, PPV can also infect many ornamental Prunus species.
 In 1992, plum pox symptoms were first detected in the western hemisphere in Chile.
 In October 1999, PPV (D-strain; see strain information below.) was positively identified for the first time in North America in peaches growing in Latimore and Huntington townships, Adams County, Pennsylvania ; and in 2000, PPV-D was detected in peaches growing in the Niagara area of Ontario, Canada.
 In the summer of 2007, one PPV infected tree was identified in Michigan and at two sites in western New York near Lake Ontario.
-To date, spread of PPV has been contained and detection in fruit nursery stock and Prunus ornamentals has been rare.
+The spread of PPV has been contained and the virus eradicated from Pennsylvania.
 Because of the serious threat PPV poses to fruit production, all susceptible species including ornamentals will be subject to quarantines, stop-sales, and shipping restrictions imposed by domestic and foreign government agencies.

 The following summarizes information from the scientific literature on PPV with the intention of informing the general reader about what PPV is, the symptoms it causes, host plants, how it spreads, and about control strategies.